Snowflake-Labs/terraform-provider-snowflake/README.md

 ### snowflake_database_grant

 **Note**: The snowflake_database_grant resource creates exclusive attachments of grants.
-Across the entire Snowflake account, all of the databases to which a single grant is attached must be declared by a single snowflake_database_grant resource.
+Across the entire Snowflake account, all of the databases to which a specific (e.g. ALL) grant is attached must be declared by a single snowflake_database_grant resource.
 This means that even any snowflake_database that have the attached grant via any other mechanism (including other Terraform resources) will have that attached grant revoked by this resource.
 These resources do not enforce exclusive attachment of a grant, it is the user's responsibility to enforce this.